What Is a 401(k) Employer Match?

 Vesting: The Rate of Your Employer Match

 Vesting is where employer matching gets a little tricky.
 Vesting is the access that you have to your full match over time.
-If you are fully vested, your employer matching funds are all yours.
+If you are fully vested, your employer-matching funds are all yours.
 If you leave the company, you can take the money with you.
-Many employers have a graded vesting schedule, which gives employees increased access to matching funds the longer they serve the company.
+Many employers have a graded vesting schedule, which gives employees increased access to their matching funds the longer they stay with the company.

-With a typical vesting schedule, you may not be able to participate in the 401(k) until your second year as an employee.
+For example, with a typical vesting schedule, you may not be able to participate in the 401(k) until your second year as an employee.
 Your vesting may then increase by 25 percent each year until you are fully vested after 5 years as an employee.
-This is one way employers can encourage loyalty in a competitive job market.
-If you are 50 percent vested when you leave a company, that means you leave with only 50 percent of your employer's intended match.
-It is important to know the impact of your vesting schedule in order to fully understand how it affects how much of the employer match you will actually see if you leave your job.
+Employers use this as an incentive to encourage loyalty in a competitive job market.
+If you are 50-percent vested when you leave a company, that means you leave with only 50 percent of the money from your employer's match.
+It is important to know the impact of your vesting schedule in order to fully understand how it affects the amount of your employer match that you will actually receive if you leave your job.

 Employees earning high incomes may have different concerns about employee matches.
 Be careful to spread out your contributions throughout the year.
 If you reach the maximum contribution limit early in the year, you will miss out on employer contributions for the rest of the year.
 You can ask your plan administrator for help to ensure that you maximize your employer match.

-Another great reason to take advantage of the 401(k) match is that it allows you to exceed the annual maximum contribution limits.
-In 2017 you can contribute up to $18,000 in a 401(k), unless you are age 50 or older and can save up to $24,000 with catch-up contributions.
+Another great reason to take advantage of the 401(k) match is that it allows you to exceed the annual 401(k) maximum contribution limits set by the IRS.
+In 2018 you can contribute up to $18,500 in a 401(k) unless you are age 50 or older and can save up to $24,500 with catch-up contributions.
 With an employer match, you can increase those limits by 3 percent to 6 percent because matching employer contribution limits do not count toward the maximum limits that you can contribute to a 401(k) plan.
 If you are a highly compensated employee, you can save some serious money for retirement.

 So if you are wondering how much to save in your 401(k), start by saving up to the full amount that your employer will match.
 Anything less is like saying no to that raise you have been waiting for.